zzhangjii/learning-library/workshops/goldengate/LabGuide300.md

 	![](images/300/i17.png)

 - Execute script against EURO.
 Note the row counts match proving replication.
+Your totals may be different from the screenshots, but the source and target should match.

 	![](images/300/i18.png)